-- of the debt directly borrowed by our subsidiaries as described above, approximately \$213 million of such debt would have been guaranteed by AMD (of which approximately \$31 million would have been secured by assets of AMD); - in addition to the debt described above, we would have had other liabilities of approximately \$1,869 million, approximately \$1,100 million of which would have constituted other liabilities of our subsidiaries; and - in addition to the debt and other liabilities described above, AMD and/or its subsidiaries would have guaranteed approximately \$178 million of obligations, which guarantees are not reflected on our consolidated balance sheet.
+- of the debt directly borrowed by our subsidiaries as described above, approximately \$312 million of such debt was guaranteed by AMD (of which approximately \$27 million was secured by assets of AMD); - in addition to the debt described above, we had other liabilities of approximately \$2,134 million, approximately \$1,354 million of which constituted other liabilities of our subsidiaries; and - in addition to the debt and other liabilities described above, AMD and/or its subsidiaries guaranteed approximately \$227 million of obligations, which guarantees are not reflected on our consolidated balance sheet.

-Furthermore, as of September 26, 2004, we had available up to \$100 million for future secured borrowings under a revolving credit facility.
+Furthermore, as of December 26, 2004, we had available up to \$100 million for future secured borrowings under a revolving credit facility.
 We and our subsidiaries may incur additional debt (including secured and guaranteed debt) and other liabilities in the future.

-We derived approximately 27 percent of our consolidated net sales for the year ended December 28, 2003 and 48 percent of our consolidated net sales for the nine months ended September 26, 2004 from our unrestricted subsidiaries, including Spansion LLC.
-The indenture governing the notes will provide that Spansion LLC and its subsidiaries will constitute unrestricted subsidiaries under, and as defined in, the indenture, even though certain debt of Spansion LLC and its subsidiaries (a) will be recourse debt and (b) could cause cross-defaults on our debt and the debt of our restricted subsidiaries.
-Spansion LLC and its subsidiaries, as unrestricted subsidiaries, will not be subject to the covenants or certain defaults applicable to us and our restricted subsidiaries.
-As of September 26, 2004 we had made loans to Spansion LLC and its subsidiaries in an aggregate amount of approximately \$357 million and had guaranteed indebtedness of Spansion LLC and its subsidiaries in an aggregate amount of approximately \$213 million.
+We derived approximately 45 percent of our consolidated net sales for the year ended December 26, 2004 from our unrestricted subsidiaries, including Spansion LLC.
+The indenture governing the notes provides that Spansion LLC and its subsidiaries constitute unrestricted subsidiaries under, and as defined in, the indenture, even though certain debt of Spansion LLC and its subsidiaries (a) is be recourse debt and (b) could cause cross-defaults on our debt and the debt of our restricted subsidiaries.
+Spansion LLC and its subsidiaries, as unrestricted subsidiaries, are not subject to the covenants or certain defaults applicable to us and our restricted subsidiaries.
+As of December 26, 2004 we had made loans to Spansion LLC and its subsidiaries in an aggregate amount of approximately \$276 million and had guaranteed indebtedness of Spansion LLC and its subsidiaries in an aggregate amount of approximately \$190 million.